ABOUT ME

 During my Ph.D., I worked on natural language grounding for robots.
 More specifically, I addressed how to understand user instructions and resolve ambiguities with follow-up clarifications.
 My Ph.D. thesis contributed to efficient human-robot conversation and suggested a full pipeline for object search in a household environment, first finding the described object location and then identifying the specified object in the user instruction.
 The main takeaway of my Ph.D. research is that ambiguities are inevitable in HRI, and instead of asking users to repeat their request over and over again under uncertainties (as in many existing language-based systems such as Amazon Alexa or Siri), leveraging follow-up clarifications is efficient for HRI.

 My ongoing work not only further explores my doctoral research topics but also focuses on using different modalities and learning approaches while maintaining my main focus on autonomous robots that help people.
-Currently, I focus on continual learning for robots in human environments leveraging explainability to generate socially appropriate robot behaviours.
+Currently, I focus on continual learning for robots in human environments leveraging explainability to generate socially appropriate robot behaviour.

 CONTACT ME